 These states will join the 29 states that adopted the administration’s original transitional policy.
 Most of these states have a federally operated marketplace and had already allowed plans to renew early, prior to 2014.

 Yet, not all states in this group have agreed to allow transitional renewals through 2017.
-For example, Oregon remains undecided on whether the state will allow noncompliant policies to continue beyond 2015.
-California (small group market only), Colorado and New Mexico will allow the existence of noncompliant policies only through 2015.
-Meanwhile, Arizona, Illinois, and Louisiana will allow noncompliant policies to exist through 2016, while leaving open the option to permit these policies to continue through 2017.
+California (small group market only), Colorado, Oregon (individual market only), and New Mexico will allow the existence of noncompliant policies only through 2015.
+Meanwhile, Arizona and Illinois will allow noncompliant policies to exist through 2016, while leaving open the option to permit these policies to continue through 2017.

 Why It Matters